If you want the absolute sharpest knife to use in your kitchen, a Japanese knife is usually the best choice.

-In this guide we search for and discuss the best Japanese knives through our reviews and point out features to take in to consideration when deciding on purchasing a new Japanese knife.
+In this buying guide we look at some of the best Japanese knives available.
+Our reviews point out features to take in to consideration to help you decide on the best Japanese knife for your needs.

 Chef's knives are long and versatile.
 They can be used for almost every task in the kitchen, whether it's chopping, slicing, mincing, or disjointing.

-Because of this, they're a perfect starting place when upgrading your kitchen knives.
+Because of this, they may be a perfect starting place when upgrading your kitchen knives.